PrincetonUniversity/BrainPipe/README.md

 1. if working with a slurm-based scheduler:
 	1. run `sbatch run_demo.sh` within the tools/conv_net
-		* make sure you have an environment setup under your cluster username named "3dunet" or "lightsheet" that has the dependencies described above.
+		* make sure you have an environment setup under your cluster username named "3dunet" or "lightsheet" that has the dependencies described in the installation instructions
 		* you will also need CUDA installed under your username; check with IT on how to setup CUDA properly under your cluster username
 		* load the modules and environment in the bash script as such:
 ```
 module load cudatoolkit/10.0 cudnn/cuda-10.0/7.3.1 anaconda3/5.3.1
-. activate 3dunet
+. activate <<<your python environment>>>
 ```
+		* NOTE: the environments `3dunet` and `lightsheet` are used interchangeably in all bash scripts (but represent the same environment). make sure you have the correct environment name in your bash scripts before executing them.
 2. else, navigate to tools/conv_net; in the terminal, in the lightsheet environment, run:
 ```
 $ python setup_demo_script.py